 When it comes to Medicare, things can quickly get confusing.
 What is Medicare?
 Am I eligible?
 How and when should I enroll?
 What are the different types of coverage?

-These are all important questions and knowing the basics can go a long way in helping you make better decisions when the time comes to enroll, so let’s take a look at what you need to know.
+These are all important questions, and knowing the basics can help you make better decisions when it comes time to enroll, so let’s take a look at what you need to know.

 What is Medicare?